IgniteUI/help-topics/topics/02_Controls/igMap/03_Configuring/01_Features/01_igMap_Configuring_Visual_Features.md

 [Configuring the Tooltip Template](#config-tooltip-template)|This code example shows how to configure a tooltip template in the context of the Geographical Symbol series.
 [Configuring the Marker Template in JavaScript](#config-marker-template-js)|This code example shows how to configure a custom marker template in JavaScript.
 [Configuring the Marker Template in ASP.NET MVC](#config-marker-template-mvc)|This code example shows how to configure a custom marker template in ASP.NET MVC.
-[Configuring the Marker Template With the SimpleTextMarkerTemplate](#simple-text-marker-template)|This code example shows how to configure a custom marker template using the `SimpleTextMarkerTemplate` helper class from the Ignite UI library.
+[Configuring the Marker Template With the SimpleTextMarkerTemplate](#simple-text-marker-template)|This code example shows how to configure a custom marker template using the `SimpleTextMarkerTemplate` helper class from the %%ProductName%% library.
 [Configuring a Custom Marker Template](#config-custom-marker-template)|This code example shows how to configure a custom marker template in the context of The  Geographical Symbol series.